commandlineparser/commandline/README.md

   - [VB.NET Template](https://github.com/gsscoder/commandline/blob/master/src/templates/VBNetTemplate/Program.vb)

 Verb Commands:
 Since introduction of verb commands is a very new feature, templates and sample application are not updated to illustrate it.
 Please refer to unit tests code for learn how to [define](https://github.com/gsscoder/commandline/blob/master/src/tests/Mocks/OptionsWithVerbsHelp.cs), how to [respond](https://github.com/gsscoder/commandline/blob/master/src/tests/Parser/VerbsFixture.cs) and how they [relate to help subsystem](https://github.com/gsscoder/commandline/blob/master/src/tests/Text/VerbsHelpTextFixture.cs).
+Give a look also at this [blog article](http://gsscoder.blogspot.it/2013/01/command-line-parser-library-verb.html).

 Notes:
 ---